Read our FAQs on our Intercalated degrees.

 Can I re-sit the entire AS/A Level year?

-The School of Medicine and Dentistry does not consider re-sit applicants who achieve the required grades over the normal two year period
+The School of Medicine and Dentistry does not consider re-sit applicants who achieve the required grades over the normal two year period unless they fall within our extenuating circumstances policy

 If I do not meet the minimum academic entry requirements but offer or exceed the correct tariff points, can I apply?